Main Concepts and Settings

 - Priority (3)—reflects the importance, urgency of an issue for the customer and product;

-- Low—if the issue is not performed, nothing bad will happen, the business will not be harmed, and the client army will not come to your doors with pitchforks and torches, demanding to extradite your head;
+- Low—if the issue is not performed, nothing bad will happen, the business will not be harmed;

-- Average—issue must be performed in working order, set by default, its completion or non–completion affects the product and the business as a whole, but it does not have any urgency;
+- Average—issue must be performed.
+It is set by default, its completion or non–completion affects the product and the business as a whole, but it does not have any urgency;

-- High—issue must be completed (defect corrected) in priority order.
-Ignoring the tasks in this status will lead to significant consequences for the business, the project, or will lower customer loyalty.
-You can increase the priority to a high level, for example, when several clients repeatedly refer to the same defect;
+- High—issue must be completed soon.
+Ignoring the tasks in this status will lead to significant consequences for the business, or will lower customer loyalty.
+You can increase the priority to a high level, for example, when several clients repeatedly refer to the same bug;

 - Critical—applies mainly to bugs.
-The task with this priority should be completed as soon as possible, as it is of critical importance for the project, business and can significantly affect the project if it is ignored.
-Such tasks should be included in the current iteration, even if work on it is already underway (we will talk about iterations later).
+The task with this priority should be completed as soon as possible, as it is of critical importance for the project, and can significantly affect the project if it is ignored.
+Such tasks should be included in the current iteration, even if work on it is already underway.

-- Blocker—the highest priority, defect or error that must be eliminated immediately, otherwise the consequences will be catastrophic.
+- Blocker—the highest priority, bug or error that must be eliminated immediately, otherwise the consequences will be catastrophic.

-- The estimate of labour costs (4)—a numerical expression in conventional units (story points, parrots, human–days, etc.) of the effort required to accomplish this task.
+- Estimation (4)—a numerical expression in conventional units (story points, parrots, human–days, etc.) of the effort required to accomplish this task.
 On the basis of this number, the owner of the product understands what will be the cost of implementing this task for the team.
-We recommend using this ratio: 1 story point is 4 working hours.
+We recommend using the following ratio: 1 story point is 4 working hours.

 - Assignee (5)—a member of the team who will perform this issue;